If you've ever received mail, you're likely familiar with Capital One's offerings.

-Is there an account maintenance fee or a transaction fee that is applied to my account?
+- Is there an account maintenance fee or a transaction fee that is applied on my account?

 You can't.
 But Capital One waives exchange fees when you use your card abroad.

-Can you transfer money from Capital One to another bank?
+- Can you transfer money from Capital One to another bank?v

 Yes, you can transfer money from Capital One to another bank.